status-im/the-explainers/authors/swader/05-vagrant/en_US/final.md

 ### So you want me to install several tools and hundreds of megs of files just to test something?

 Yes, but the sacrifice is well worth it.
-By installing Vagrant and Virtualbox, you're actually setting yourself up for a long-term clean computer.
-Installing software on Linux is like placing a lego castle into a room and shooting it with a shotgun.
+By installing Vagrant and Virtualbox, you're actually setting yourself up long-term with a clean computer.

+Installing software on *nix  in general is like placing a Lego castle into a room and shooting it with a shotgun.
 Blocks everywhere.
-Wouldn't it be easier if we could put a nylon barrier around the castle and catch the pieces?
-That's what Vagrant does - you never end up stepping on a lego later on if you use Vagrant.
+Wouldn't it be easier if we could put a wall around the castle and catch the pieces?
+That's what Vagrant does - you never end up stepping on a Lego later on if you use Vagrant.

-What's more, you can use this same box for your webdev work or any other programming.
+What's more, you can use this same box for any other programming you need to do.